decc/decc_2050_model/README.markdown

     bundle
     bundle exec rake

-The next step is to check whether lib/decc_2050_model/decc_2050_model_result.rb and lib/decc_2050_model/model_structure.rb need to be altered so that they pick up the correct places in the underlying excel.
+The next step is to check whether Rakefile, lib/decc_2050_model/decc_2050_model_result.rb and lib/decc_2050_model/model_structure.rb need to be altered so that they pick up the correct places in the underlying excel.

 The final stage is to build and install the new gem: